Kontinuous Kontext: Continuous Strength Control for Instruction-based Image Editing: Appendix

 \subsection{Ablation study}

-We present ablation study in Fig.~\ref{fig:supply-ablate} for different architecture choices.
-Adding the output of slider projector in the text embedding space leads to edit transitions with abrupt jumps.
-Similarly, adding without adding the pooled text embedding in the projector leads to non-smooth edit trajectory.
-Our design of injecting the slider control in the modulation space and making the projector adapt to the edit instruction embedding, results in smooth trajectories, enabling fine-grained control to the user.
+We present an ablation study in Fig.~\ref{fig:supply-ablate} for different architecture choices.
+Adding the output of the slider projector in the text embedding space leads to edit transitions with abrupt jumps.
+Similarly, without adding the pooled text embedding in the projector leads to non-smooth edit trajectories.
+Our design of injecting the slider control in the modulation space and making the projector adapt to the edit instruction embedding results in smooth trajectories, enabling fine-grained control to the user.